 Two films I am involved in inspired me mostly to write this article.
-I have been giving this matter a lot of thought, which bursted particularly while working for 8 months on historical TV programs with a regular interview / stock footage format.
-One is a expository documentary which I will write a bit more about on this article and the other is an artistic two-part short film in which the writer and director decided to strip away the most common layer of given information: dialogue.
+I have been giving this matter a lot of thought, which bursted particularly while working for 8 months on history and social related TV programs with a regular interview / stock footage format (which unfortunately felt kind of flat).
+One is an expository documentary which I will write a bit more about below and the other is an artistic two-part short film in which the writer and director decided to strip away the most common layer of given information: dialogue.
 This film (on the process at the moment) has an impressive photography but it’s actually based on sound – the story, the character’s development are based and told on sound elements; and silence.
 The approach was to go directly to the core of the narrative without the use of spoken word, seen here as explanatory.

 Often sound designers and editors are asked to work on a piece of media that is visual driven; the requests are usually to fix / edit the spoken word (dialogues, testimonials, narration) and mix in the music.
 A visually oriented culture has led to an approach of image as the means of conveying information; often sound is regarded solely as the spoken word and some music.
 After all “cinema is truth twenty-four times a second” .
 Giving myself permission to interpret this Jean-Luc Godard affirmation as driven from a historical point of view – where image is in fact the origin of cinema -, and open a light critic on how still nowadays, in a big number of audiovisual media, the image dictates the rest, the sound follows and is secondary, both in idea, time and budgets.
 Mostly, sound is thought of as the spoken word – the actor, the testimonial, the narration.
 And often, even if the sound quality of this spoken word is acceptable, there is a lack of “vision” (sad pun, I know) of how a well constructed, thought through sound can elevate the film into a level of emotional connection, that might lead us to a projective identification or virtually feel the texture and temperature of a landscape, that takes back in history or forward into a projected or imaginary future.